dsreeramya/dsreeramya/README.md

 # Hi there, I'm Sreeramya Dharani Pragada!! 👋
-## An undergrad student currently studying in PES University,Bangalore :')
+## ECE graduate from PES University,Bangalore :')
-- 🌱 I’m a computer science enthusiast who's currently into technologies such as Machine Learning, Deep Learning, Natural Language Processing and Cloud Computing :eyes:
+- 🌱 I’m a computer science enthusiast who's currently into technologies such as Machine Learning, Deep Learning, Natural Language Processing :eyes:
 - 👯 I’m looking to collaborate with other ML enthusiasts on projects
-- 🥅 2023 Goals: Create a few solo projects :muscle:
+- 🥅 2024 Goals: Create a few solo projects :muscle:
 - ⚡ Fun fact: I love music and gym :)

 ### Connect with me: